jafarhayat/eNA-Analyser/README.md

 # 3. Database setting
 From the /Pipline-EVNA-eNA/Database.7z move files to /Pipline-EVNA-eNA-main/eDNA-ASV-Pipeline/Database You are ready to use ready Databases.
 Also you can create your own databases with CRABS database creator (https://github.com/gjeunen/reference_database_creator) and add to /Pipline-EVNA-eNA-main/eDNA-ASV-Pipeline/Database directory.

 # 4. Run analysis
 ./eDNA_pipeline.sh -i raw_data --database ncbi

+For further information about pipeline ./eDNA_pipeline.sh -h

 ```